OpenResearchInstitute/documents/Remote_Labs/Working-With-FPGAs.md

 #### Get set up to use Vivado 2019.1 or 2021.1

 We may have to use 2019.1 to harmonize with the version of Vivado that Mathworks Buildroot needed for this station, in order to use HDL Coder.
 We may be able to use 2021.1.
 As of the time of this writing, it wasn't clear.
+You will see 2021.1 in the rest of the instructions.

 ```
 source /tools/Xilinx/Vivado/20xx.1/settings64.sh